wongjiahau/TTAP-UTAR/README.md

 Timetable Arranging Program - UTAR
 By - Wong Jia Hau

+## Objective
+To help UTAR students to arrange timetable easily.

 ## Features
 1. Load slots by logging in the course registration website
 2. Choose subjects